CFBCWorks/Independence40SKN/_items/SKN_IN13.md

 ## About this Item

-"A Tempting to Confess” is a novel about a Caribbean family in crisis.
+"_A Tempting to Confess_” is a novel about a Caribbean family in crisis.
 However, this novel is presently being rewritten and will be available soon.